-- Represented an international ultra-deep-water drilling rig manager in ICC arbitration, securing a no-liability award against a party seeking $19 million in alleged breach of contract and liquidated damages, as well as awarding the client all of its fees and costs.
+- Represented an international ultra-deep-water drilling rig manager in ICC arbitration against a party seeking $19 million in alleged breach of contract and liquidated damages.

-- Represented a Thai company that manufactures and sells silicone products in an ICC arbitration involving disputes arising out of a long-term purchase and sale agreement (result pending).
+- Represented a Thai company that manufactures and sells silicone products in an ICC arbitration involving $60+ million in disputed charges arising out of a long-term purchase and sale agreement.

-- Represented a general contractor in ICDR arbitration involving breach of contract and fraud claims arising from subcontractor assets confiscated by Iraqi government.
-The subcontractor sought nearly $4 million in damages.
-The Tribunal dismissed the subcontractor’s claims via summary disposition and awarded the general contractor its attorneys’ fees.
+- Represented a general contractor in $4 million ICDR arbitration involving breach of contract and fraud claims arising from subcontractor assets confiscated by Iraqi government.

-- Represented a construction company against a Jordanian company in a $2.5 million water well dispute governed by the LCIA, securing an award within $5,000 of the client’s settlement offer.
+- Represented a construction company against a Jordanian company in a $2.5 million water well dispute governed by the LCIA.

-- Represented a construction company in a AAA dispute regarding fabrication of military watchtowers in Djibouti, Africa, resulting in a settlement favorable to the client.
+- Represented a construction company in a AAA dispute regarding fabrication of military watchtowers in Djibouti, Africa.

 - Represented an industrial contractor in multiple breach of contract actions arising out of the expansion of a chemical plant in Freeport, Texas.